Essential Reading for Start-ups, Scale ups and VCs

 Change the Campaign Strategy

 Linear campaign strategies are accepted as standard practice around the world, however, the tenure of CMOs proves this approach fails.
-It does not accomodate the different preferences of browsers and fails to enable marketers to analyse the performance of a wide range of content at the same time.
+It does not accommodate the different preferences of browsers and fails to enable marketers to analyse the performance of a wide range of content at the same time.

 It makes no sense waiting until a certain tactic is up for review to find out if one works over another, only for the CMO to be fired or leaves before they’re pushed.